KitQuietDev/rMeta/README.md

 MetaScrub is built for:

-Journalists and whistleblowers
+  -Journalists and whistleblowers

-Privacy advocates
+  -Privacy advocates

-Security professionals
+  -Security professionals

-Anyone who wants total control over file sanitation
+  -Anyone who wants total control over file sanitation

 The architecture is modular, allowing easy extension through file-type-specific "handlers" and optional "postprocessors."
 ✅ Supported File Types

 Built-in handlers currently support:

-JPEG — strips EXIF metadata via Pillow
+  -JPEG — strips EXIF metadata via Pillow

-PDF — removes embedded metadata using PyMuPDF
+  -PDF — removes embedded metadata using PyMuPDF

-DOCX — clears author/history via python-docx
+  -DOCX — clears author/history via python-docx

-XLSX — strips metadata using openpyxl
+  -XLSX — strips metadata using openpyxl

 More formats can be added by dropping new handler modules into handlers/.
 🔐 Postprocessors (Optional)

 Postprocessors are applied after metadata has been stripped.
 Currently supported:

-✅ SHA256 hash generation — generates a .sha256.txt for verification
+  -✅ SHA256 hash generation — generates a .sha256.txt for verification

-✅ GPG encryption — encrypts cleaned files using a provided public key
+  -✅ GPG encryption — encrypts cleaned files using a provided public key

 Toggle these options via checkboxes in the UI.
 ✨ Features